PascalBod/espidf-udp/README.md

 * **IPV4 Address**: address of the host where to send datagrams
 * **Destination Port**: host port where to send datagrams
 * **Reception port**: local port waiting for datagrams

+The configuration can be modified from Eclipse as well (check the [documentation](https://github.com/espressif/idf-eclipse-plugin)).

 <a name="buildingAndFlashing"></a>